notsanchez/notsanchez/README.md

 <img align="right" src="https://wsrv.nl/?url=https://i.pinimg.com/736x/c6/ef/93/c6ef93641ba0f6be7431633b4a74e885.jpg&w=230&h=230&fit=cover&mask=circle">
 <p>
-	I'm a 20 aged Brazilian Full-stack SWE, i write some complex & robust API's with Node and ASP.NET, microservices with Kafka and NestJS, performative front-end's with NextJS and Vue/Nuxt.
+	I'm a 20 aged Brazilian Full-stack SWE, i write some complex & robust API's with Node and ASP.NET, microservices with NestJS, Kafka and Redis, performative front-end's with NextJS and Vue/Nuxt.
 Using MVC & Clean architecture, applying SOLID.
 Currently Full-stack developer at @ Eshows.
 	<br /><br />
 	Motivated by the desire to change the world with technology.
 Be the change you want to see in the world.
 </p>